Annika Leslie: College career

 In 2021, Leslie began attending West Virginia University, where she played for the women's soccer team.
 She made her collegiate debut on August 19, 2021 against the Buffalo Bulls.
 On October 16, 2022, she scored her first collegiate goal, scoring an Olympico directly from a corner kick, in a 3-1 victory over the Baylor Bears.
 On September 8, 2024, she scored another Olimpico goal, in a 1-1 draw with the Liberty Lady Flames.
 In October 2024, she earned Big 12 Conference Co-Defensive Player of the Week honours.
 At the end of the 2024 season, she was named to the All-Big 12 First Team and the All-Midwest Region Third Team.
 During her time at West Virginia, she was a three-time Academic All-Big 12 First Team member and a three-time CSC Academic All-District team honoree.

 Club career

 In March 2025, she signed with Halifax Tides FC in the Northern Super League.
+After making 17 appearances and contributing towards 2 clean sheets during the 2025 season, it was announced on January 5, 2026 that she would be remaining with the Tides through 2026.